This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Stereotactic gamma ray surgery is used to treat lesions and tumors that grow in areas of your body outside your head.
-These abnormal cells can grow in areas such as your lungs, liver, spine, pancreas, kidneys, and prostate.
+This surgery is used to treat lesions and tumors in areas such as your organs, spine, or prostate.
 They can be benign (not cancer) or malignant (cancerous).
 Beams of radiation kill the tumor cells.
 Normal tissues near the tumor get little or no radiation.
-You may have one treatment using high energy beams, or many treatments using weaker beams.
+You may have 1 treatment using high-energy beams, or many treatments using weaker beams.

 - You have a fever.